Confidenceman02/elm-select/README.md

 Select things in style!
 Inspired and built on top of Culture Amp's [Kaizen design system](https://cultureamp.design) select component.

 ## Why not just use the Kaizen select?
 1. The [Kaizen design system](https://cultureamp.design/) is a wonderful project with both react and elm components/views.
-To use the elm views in particular requires some tooling in your project.
-This is partly due to the Kaizen elm views being styled in scss and the way it loads assets.
-Your project would need to handle the scss by adding adding a transpiler as well as an asset loader.
-This package takes the scss and svg's and converts it all to standard elm with the help of [rtfeldman/elm-css](https://package.elm-lang.org/packages/rtfeldman/elm-css/latest/).
+Because the Kaizen elm select is being styled in scss, your project would need some extra tooling and bundling for things to work correctly.
+The elm-select package converts all the non elm code to the elm we all know and love.
+This is achieved largely due to the very excellent [rtfeldman/elm-css](https://package.elm-lang.org/packages/rtfeldman/elm-css/latest/).

 2. The [Kaizen elm select](https://cultureamp.design/storybook/?path=/story/select-elm--multi-select-searchable) is largely a port of the [react select](https://react-select.com/home) project which is a widely used piece of work.
 Whilst this package matches most of the functionality of [react select]() and [Kaizen select](), it endeavours to implement the [WAI aria](https://www.w3.org/TR/wai-aria-practices/examples/combobox/aria1.1pattern/listbox-combo.html) best practices for selects.

+## Accessibility first
+A lot of effort has been put into making the elm-select package as accessible as possible.
+Heavy focus on automated end to end testing using [playwright](https://playwright.dev/) allows for a progressive improvement in acessibility.

 ## Opt in JS optimizations
 The [Kaizen elm select](https://cultureamp.design/storybook/?path=/story/select-elm--multi-select-searchable) has some JS performance optimisations that dynamically size the input width.
 There are some sensible reasons why this optimization was done.